Azure-Samples/azd-functions-sharepoint-webhooks/README.md

     azd init --template Yvand/functions-quickstart-spo-azd
     ```

-    Supply an environment name, such as `flexquickstart` when prompted.
+    Supply an environment name, such as `spofuncs-quickstart` when prompted.
 In `azd`, the environment is used to maintain a unique deployment context for your app.

 + Clone the GitHub template repository locally using the `git clone` command: